syncfusion-content/maui-docs/MAUI/Popup/Popup-Events.md

 ---
 layout: post
-title: Popup Events And Commands in .NET MAUI Popup control | Syncfusion
+title: Popup Events and Commands in .NET MAUI Popup control | Syncfusion
 description: Learn all about Popup Events And Commands support in the Syncfusion .NET MAUI Popup (SfPopup) control and more.
 platform: MAUI
 control: SfPopup